-One of the questions that comes up frequently in my Digital Creatives Clan FB group is “How do I get myself out of a creative rut?”
+One of the questions that comes up frequently in my Creativity Clan FB group is “How do I get myself out of a creative rut?”

 It’s something that seems to plague all creative types at some point, often in frequent intervals throughout the year.
 I’ve definitely had my fair share of “loss of mojo” moments, so I know first-hand how frustrating and self-defeating they can feel at times.
 So after researching different ways to help get out of a creative rut for my DDClan’s Q&A Monday session on the subject, I wanted to share a list of 10 of my favorite ideas (most of which I’ve personally tested and found helpful at some point in my career):